kyma-incubator/compass/tests/director/external-services-mock-integration/README.md

 2. Get an audit log from the mock service based on the application's name
 3. Compare the audit log with the request for registering the application.

+## Mock api spec test scenario

+The mock api spec test utilises an endpoint that returns a random API Spec on every call.
+It performs the following operations:
+1. Register an API Definition with fetch request.
+2. Fetch the API Spec.
+3. Refetch API Spec and check if it is different than the previous one.
+4. Get the API Definition and check if the API Spec is equal to the newer one.

 ## Development

 To run the test locally, set these environment variables: